ibexa/documentation-developer/docs/api/field_type/create_custom_generic_field_type.md

-# Creating custom generic Field Type
+# Create custom generic Field Type

-The Generic Field Type is an abstract implementation of Field Types holding structured data e.g. address.
+The Generic Field Type is an abstract implementation of Field Types holding structured data for example, address.
 You can use it as a base for custom Field Types.
 The Generic Field Type comes with the implementation of basic methods, reduces the number of classes which must be created, and simplifies the tagging process.